 During high-pressure games, we see many mistakes made, and that is quite normal, but also preventable.
 How do we get our brains to relax and execute without making an error?
 Most great athletes make it look easy, but their body movements are efficient and working synchronistically perfect for getting the result they inevitably want.
 Most players can get the same outcome but not at the speed and power required at the top level.
 It overwhelms players mentally and gives them the belief that they are not quite good enough, or that the opponent was just born with superior talent.
 The fact is that most player’s brains have not been developed to work at speed with the correct biomechanics, technique and repetitive drills in all the areas of the game and do this using both sides of the body.

-As an example of skill Endurance: In tennis, the top players are hitting the ball over 150 km an hour in long, arduous rallies in sweltering conditions.70% of the time the rallies only go for 0-4 shots in total, but when it’s a crucial point, it may go to over 30 shots for a single point, and don’t forget that the ball is going back and forth every 2 seconds, so you have to be concentrated.
+As an example of skill Endurance: In tennis, the top players are hitting the ball over 150 km an hour in long, arduous rallies in sweltering conditions.
+70% of the time the rallies only go for 0-4 shots in total, but when it’s a crucial point, it may go to over 30 shots for a single point.
+Don’t forget that the ball is going back and forth every 2 seconds, so you have to be concentrated.
 As I have mentioned many times before,” It’s not only how many goals you score, but also when you score them that makes the most significant difference.”

 In this video, first impressions may suggest that you see two people are just juggling a ball, but there is more to it.
 The concentration levels required to do this are incredibly high.
 You may ask, is it relative to playing football?
 Or do you need to juggle well to play football?
 This exercise develops the mental strength required to play at the highest level from a technical level.
 It coordinates both sides of the brain simultaneously.
 It is critical for developing the first touch, and for the player to acquire knowledge on the feel and contact of the ball.
 If you believe that it’s a circus act, then try this exercise with a teammate to see how difficult it is, not the act of juggling, but to do it for 585 touches without dropping the ball.
 Therefore, you can appreciate the level of skill endurance that is needed.